NORTH-WESTERN REGION

 – Journey Through Time Masterplan: This project envisions five distinct districts along the 20-kilometre AlUla Valley, each offering immersive cultural and historical experiences.

-Elephant Rock (photo SAFE)
+Elephant Rock (photo SA-FE)

 Natural Beauty and Adventure